The Dangers of a B12 Deficiency and why it could be more serious than you think

 I then discovered inhaling smoke from fires can cause fatigue, headaches, and nausea.
 Feeling a sense of relief that this must be the cause, and seeing that McNally was fine, I let myself sleep.

 Disclaimer: I’m no expert in this field and the info in this post is simply based on what I’ve learned and experienced so far.
 If it helps just one person, it was worth it.
 If you have any health concerns, please contact a healthcare professional.
-For those that are new here, you can read more about us here.
-This post may contain affiliate links for your convenience.
-View our full disclosure here.

 A couple days later I still hadn’t shaken off the fatigue, in fact, it got worse despite me staying indoors.